 Throughout their journey, Alice’s parents have become part of a worldwide network of medical professionals and families with children undergoing cancer treatments.
 They became increasingly aware of the lack of funding and clinical research into the treatment of children’s cancers.
 There are around 70 new cases of RMS in the UK each year and very few people are currently researching this type of tumour.

 “Upon relapse, treatments tend to stabilise the cancer but they do not cure.
 There are very few treatment options available.
 We need to understand more about these tumours and find a way to cure rhabdomyosarcoma before more children are lost to the disease.
 This is why we are investing in the ICR’s research.

 “We have been shocked and saddened at the lack of research in to childhood cancers such as rhabdomyosarcoma.
-It is very frustrating as a parent of a child with cancer and even more so now that Alice has relapsed with little hope of a cure.

 “The money we raise now and in the future for the ICR, will contribute to better treatments and, one day, a cure for children diagnosed with rhabdomyosarcoma.

 Alice’s Arc has donated over £345,000 toward our rhabdomyosarcoma research to date, enabling us to recruit two new scientists to Professor Janet Shipley’s team here at the ICR.
 Her team works to improve the outlook for children by developing kinder treatments for RMS that are more effective and with fewer side-effects.